Felthent History, Family Crest & Coats of Arms

 Early History of the Felthent family

-Another 133 words (10 lines of text) covering the years 1602, 1668 and 1620 are included under the topic Early Felthent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Felthent research.
+Another 67 words (5 lines of text) covering the years 1602, 1668, 1620 and 1631 are included under the topic Early Felthent History in all our PDF Extended History products and printed products wherever possible.